TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 ## **🪧 Before you proceed**
 **1.It doesn't matter if you have WARP or WARP+, this program works for both.** <br>
 **2.We are not hacking or gaining access to any Cloudflare system or their servers nor we are changing any official records illegally.
-We are just using Official Cloudflare's API.**<br>
+We are just using official Cloudflare's API.**<br>
 **3.Avoid hosting this program on platforms involving shared IPs to prevent response code 429 [Too many requests].
 Prefer running this on your personal devices.**
 **4.Recommended Python Version: `3.7.x`...`3.11.x`.**